ckormanyos/elf2uf2/README.md

 ## Installation and Use

+### Build iwith MSVC

+Clone the repo, locate and open the usual Visual Studio workspace.
+Rebuild solution in `Release`mode.
+Use the resulting file `elf2uf2.exe` on your elf binary to prepare it for the RP2040.

+### Build in `*nix`

-To build this tool, you will need a git and a c++ compiler.
+To build this tool in a `*nix`-like environment, you will need a git and a c++ compiler.

 Clone the repo, (assuming you are using g++) compile the tool, and use it on your elf binary.